MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 **This unit discusses school buildings, classrooms, school timetable, uniforms.
-Here are some suggestions for native English speakers to increase their awareness of different types of schools:**
+Here are some suggestions for native English speakers to find out more about what happen different types of schools:**

 ## Literature